 Your doctor will review your images and the report from the radiologist and discuss next steps with you, such as a treatment plan or the need for further diagnostic imaging or lab tests to ensure an accurate diagnosis.

-For more information about Mayfair Diagnostics Regina and Calgary MRI services, please visit our services page, or you can drop by our Mayfair Place or Regina clinics.
+For more information about our MRI services, please visit our services page.